Flow (brand): Cable TV, HFC and broadband

-FLOW operates HFC networks in the former Columbus Communications markets of Barbados, Curaçao, Grenada, Jamaica, Trinidad, Saint Lucia and Saint Vincent.
+Flow operates HFC networks in the former Columbus Communications markets of Barbados, Curaçao, Grenada, Jamaica, Trinidad, Saint Lucia and Saint Vincent.
 The network also follows conventions shared with its sister companies such as Virgin Media Ireland & UK, Ziggo, UPC in its choice of CPE; a custom Arris cable modem, capable of speeds up to 1 Gbit/s.
 The box's nomenclature 'FLOW Connectbox' also finds similarity with its sister brands like Ziggo, with Virgin Media being the only exception with its 'Superhub 3'.
-The company will likely follow with group-wide convention in regard to the box's successor, as is deployed in the UK (as the Virgin Media Hub 4), Ireland (as the Virgin Media V2 router), Switzerland, and other Liberty Global geographies, when FLOW moves toward deploying D3.1 across its footprint.
+The company switched to using a DOCSIS 3.1 Sagemcom F@st 3890 v3 following Liberty Latin America's other markets in the region.
+DOCSIS 3.1 was rolled out in Trinidad in August 2023.

 Fibre and wireless broadband

 LIME, in 2014, began rolling out a fiber-to-the-home (FTTH) network in Barbados.
 They also have a FTTH network in numerous areas with greenfield deployment in Jamaica and across all of Grand Cayman as well.
-In January 2023, FLOW rolled out a FTTH network in Tobago.
+In January 2023, Flow rolled out a FTTH network in Tobago.